Miike Snow: Miike Snow

 Miike Snow is Miike Snow's eponymous debut album.
 It was recorded in Stockholm and released in the United States on 9 June 2009 by Downtown Records.
 A single for the track "Animal" was released on 17 February 2009.
 Upon a UK release of the song later in the same year, the track reached number 98 on the UK Singles Chart.
 The 'Punks Jump Up' remix of "Animal" is used as the theme music for the British Channel 4 sitcom Friday Night Dinner.
 The second single was "Black & Blue".
 Both singles have made the BBC Radio 1 Playlist B-List.

 The Guardian spoke highly of the band, saying Miike Snow's "coolly emotional pop suggests A-ha meets Animal Collective."
 In an interview for ClashMusic.com, Wyatt revealed their unexpected popularity, saying, "I don't think our project was that thought out when we started.
 We just wanted to make music together.
 Three people just messing about.
 I don't think we anticipated the level of attention that it's getting right now.
 We didn't even think about touring when we started the album."

 Miike Snow have remixed tracks for Depeche Mode, Passion Pit, Peter Bjorn and John, Kings of Leon, I Blame Coco and Vampire Weekend.
 Their music has been remixed by Mark Ronson, Crookers, Peter Bjorn and John, Treasure Fingers, Tiga, Caspa, Style of Eye, Emalkay, Fake Blood, Benny Blanco, Savage Skulls, Netsky, Hood Internet and DJ Mehdi, amongst others.
 A remix of the song "Silvia" by DJ's Sebastian Ingrosso and Dirty South was released on 2 April 2010.

 Their song "In Search Of" was originally a collaboration with Crookers for the song "Remedy".
-The band liked the end result so much that they decided to create their own version for their album.
+The band liked the result so much that they decided to create their own version for their album.

 In 2011, Miike Snow won a European Border Breakers Award for their international success.
 Every year the European Border Breakers Awards (EBBA) recognize the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.

 In 2012, the band toured the United States.